 - Putting your wishes in writing – Powers of attorney, health care directives and living wills can help you outline your wishes for future care.
 Work with your tax and legal professionals to create these legal documents.

 - Staying diversified – No one can predict the financial markets, but knowing how much risk you are willing – and able – to take as well as having a properly constructed portfolio can help you prepare.
 This includes:

 - Diversifying your investments among stocks (which can help combat inflation), bonds and cash so success isn’t tied to one company or one type of investment.

 - Sticking with quality investments with proven track records and rebalancing as appropriate.

 - Keeping your focus on your long-term goals, not on short-term fluctuations.

 - Assessing your risk tolerance – Determine how much risk you are willing and able to take, so you can be better prepared to stay on track during the inevitable short-term declines.

-- Being flexible with your spending – If you're able, don’t automatically take more from your investments each year for inflation – especially during years when the market doesn't perform well.
+- Being flexible with your spending – You should regularly review your spending strategy and withdrawal rate – especially during years when the market doesn't perform well.

 - Considering a CD/short-term fixed-income ladder – Laddering involves owning a variety of quality fixed-income investments with staggered maturity dates.
 By doing this, you don't have to try to guess how interest rates will act in the future.
-While a "ladder" can't protect you from a market decline, it can serve as a source of reliable income should the market decline early in your retirement.
+Owning a variety of quality fixed-income investments with maturities 5 years and less can help you navigate a down market.

 Risk: Personal liability